-Covid-19 has magnified and deepened all of the social, health, and economic inequities of our society, and art-making is an important way to respond creatively to this moment.
-Platforms: We Are Here, Live seeks to commission and make public the work of artists who are engaged in and grappling with the issues revealed by a still-unfolding global pandemic.
+COVID-19 has magnified and deepened all of the social, health, and economic inequities of our society, and art-making is an important way to respond creatively to this moment.
+Platforms: We Are Here, Live commissioned 23 Vancouver-based and xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) artists grappling with the issues revealed by a still-unfolding global pandemic.

-Commissions are for new work.
-Selected artworks will be displayed on one of the platforms listed below beginning in November 2021:
+Artworks will be displayed on the platforms listed below beginning in November 2021:

 - Light box at šxʷƛ̓ exən Xwtl’a7shn Plaza

 - Banners at Vancouver Public Library, Central Branch

 - Glass wall at City Centre Canada Line Station

 - VanLive! video screen, Robson St and Granville St